^

 "No he not.
 He on the ground."

-The one in the lead crouches into view with a light movement, dropping down onto their heels.
+He wakes up lying behind a sand-weathered boulder off the highway, somewhere deep in the desert and scrub.
+Beside him, one of his new friends crouches into view with a light movement, dropping down onto their heels.
 And as their head tilts quizzically towards the Supermutant, he sees they wear a Deathclaw skull over their face for a crude mask, bound round the back with leather straps.
-The sockets of the skull glow a deep black.

 The sun, the shore.